The secret life of… fat cells

 Diets low in simple carbohydrates, high in complex carbohydrates, rich in good fats, and with normal protein levels can significantly boost the metabolic rate of fat cells.

-Condition 2: Meals that stimulate the highest blood sugar levels
+Condition 2: Meals that stimulate high blood sugar levels

 Diets high in simple carbohydrates, low in complex carbohydrates, low in good fats, and with normal protein levels can have varying effects on fat cell metabolism, influenced by individual differences.
-Notably, persistent insulin spikes resulting from such diets may lead to decreased energy availability in the blood.
+Notably, persistent insulin spikes resulting from such diets may lead to increased fat storage and decreased energy availability in the blood.

-In condition 2, persistent insulin spikes can promote fat storage and trigger a perception of energy scarcity in the hypothalamus in the brain.
-The hypothalamus signals real-time energy scarcity in the bloodstream, despite sufficient glucose, fatty acids and glycogen stores.
+In condition 2, persistent insulin spikes can trigger a perception of energy scarcity in the hypothalamus in the brain; the hypothalamus signals real-time energy scarcity in the bloodstream, despite sufficient glucose, fatty acids and glycogen stores.
 This can prompt an early return to hunger.
+Here’s an explanation of why this condition occurs and the mechanisms involved:

 Fat Cells as Immune Tissue